Ansh1kaDixit/CapstoneNetflix/README.md

 License
 - This repository is provided for educational/demo purposes.
 Add a LICENSE file if you plan to publish or distribute the code.
 📂 Repository Structure
-netflix_ml.ipynb: Full Jupyter Notebook containing EDA, hypothesis testing, and model development.
+`netfilx_ml.ipynb` (Jupyter notebook): Full EDA, preprocessing, model development and artifact export used by the Streamlit app.

 app.py: Streamlit application script for real-time cluster prediction.